Jens Spahn: Member of the Bundestag, 1999–present

-Parliamentary state secretary in the Federal Ministry of Finance, 2015–2018
+Parliamentary State Secretary in the Federal Ministry of Finance, 2015–2018

-In 2015, Spahn became Parliamentary State Secretary in the Federal Ministry of Finance under minister Wolfgang Schäuble in the third cabinet of Chancellor Angela Merkel.
-At the ministry, he oversaw the German government's annual budget.
-He was in charge of representing Germany in the negotiations on the annual budget of the European Union.
+In 2015, Spahn was appointed Parliamentary State Secretary at the Federal Ministry of Finance under Minister Wolfgang Schäuble in Chancellor Angela Merkel's third cabinet.
+At the ministry, he was responsible for overseeing parts of the annual budget process and represented Germany in negotiations concerning the annual budget of the European Union.

 Federal Minister of Health, 2018–2021

-In the fourth Merkel cabinet, Spahn was appointed Federal Minister of Health in March 2018, succeeding Hermann Gröhe.
-In addition, he chaired the EPP Health Ministers Meeting, which gathers the center-right EPP ministers ahead of meetings of the Employment, Social Policy, Health and Consumer Affairs Council (EPSCO).
-When Germany held the rotating Presidency of the Council of the European Union in 2020, he chaired the meetings of EPSCO.